pdidev/pdi/docs/Concepts.md

 \page Concepts Core Concepts

-%PDI offers to exchange data between he application code and various external data handlers, such as for example the file-system for I/O or another code for code-coupling.
+%PDI offers to exchange data between the application code and various external data handlers, such as for example the file-system for I/O or another code for code-coupling.